beehive-lab/TornadoVM/INSTALL.md

 ### 1. Compile JDK 1.8 with JVMCI-8 support
 TornadoVM is built by using a JDK 1.8 version with JVMCI-8 support.
 The directory which contains the Java binary is used as both the JAVA_HOME (Step 2) and the JVMCI root path (Step 3).

+Before building the new JDK, the JAVA_HOME environment variable should point to an already existing installation of a JDK 8 >= 1.8.0_141.

 ```bash
  $ git clone --depth 1 https://github.com/beehive-lab/mx
  $ export PATH=`pwd`/mx:$PATH